bordjoski/zkp-fsh/README.md

 # zkp-fish

-#### The library is made as a proof of concept only and it was not reviewed by anyone.
-Part of learning curve and not ment to be used in production enviroment.
+#### Developed as proof of concept only and not reviewed by anyone.
+Part of learning curve and not ment to be used in production enviroment!
+#
 Helper methods enabling authentication without compromising the password and without shared or public keys.\
 Implements non-interactive random oracle access method for Zero Knowladge Proof - Fiat-Shamir heuristic.